damianhakert/damianhakert.github.io/source/posts/2017-02-09-gitlab-issue-bash-march-2017.html.md

 ## How to Get Involved?

-There are mainly three things we need from our task force:
+There are mainly four things we need from our task force:

 - Track issues that can be easily closed
 - Categorize issues